How do I order a piece of furniture?

 How much does our furniture cost?

 The cost of our furniture can vary and very much depends on the type of product, the size, the materials used, and the number of hours required to make it.
-Most of our Stock Furniture and Limited-Edition Furniture items show our prices.
+Our ‘Made & Ready’ in stock furniture and Limited-Edition Furniture items are in our online shop and display our prices.
 Please visit our pricing & budgeting section for further details about our guide prices for our Bespoke Furniture service.
 If you have any further questions, or would like to discuss your budget with us, please contact us.

 How long does it take to make a piece of furniture?